Timka654/NSL/README.md

 It's library always in develop process, I'm use this for my projects and you can free use this library on MIT license for yourself projects

+For lite initialize - project have created on "Builder" logic with extensions

 # NSL Unity
-All unity supported projects has separate to solution NSL.Unity.sln For success build you must
+All unity supported projects has separate to solution NSL.Unity.sln

+For success build you must
 - extract "UnityEngine.dll" file from "/Reference/UnityEngine.zip" to "/Reference/UnityEngine.dll"
 - set "UnityDebug" or "Unity" configuration